zjestrella-r7/plugin-sdk-docs/REGENERATE.md

 -}
 ```

-Now, let's decide what to discard from the new skeleton.
+Next, we'll need to decide what to discard and keep from the new skeleton.

 We'll start off by saving the test files that are marked as delete because we still want those.
+These tests were create for the existing actions we had in this plugin.
+Since we added a new action and did not remove
+any of the old ones in our schema change we still the old test files.

+The follow command checkouts the previous versions of the files before regenerating marked them as deleted.
 ```
 git checkout -- tests/*
 ```

-Next, let's save our existing work in the original action files since the new skeleton cleaned out our code.
+Next, let's save our existing work in the original action files since the new skeleton cleaned out the code in the `run` methods.
 ```
 git checkout -- komand_cymon/actions/address_blacklist.json
 ```

 Next, we'll update our main python program, keeping the version and title changes we want.
 We do this by entering `y` for each change we want to stage.
-If there was a change we didn't want we would have entered `n` for no.
+If there was a change we didn't want we would have entered `n` for no. If there's two changes close together where we want one and not the other we can
+use `s` to split them into smaller pieces and then choose to commit the smaller piece.
 ```
 $ git add -p bin/komand_cymon
 diff --git a/cymon/bin/komand_cymon b/cymon/bin/komand_cymon